From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Planning focuses on energy build-up, dance floor, song selection, breaks, possible extension and suitable follow-up music.

-Reception, dinner, year-end review, thank-you moments, selected Christmas classics and later party need to be connected smoothly.
+Reception, dinner, year-in-review, thank-you moments, selected Christmas classics and the party later on all need to flow smoothly.

-Smaller setups from 3 musicians, pleasant volume, room feel and conversation-friendly atmosphere are often more important than large stage impact.
+Smaller setups from 3 musicians, a pleasant volume, the feel of the room and a conversation-friendly atmosphere often matter more than big stage presence.

 What makes planning easier?

-Reception, dinner, programme items, opening, dance floor and late hours should be considered separately.
+Consider reception, dinner, programme items, opening, dance floor and late hours separately.

 Guest count, room size, stage, power and access help with lineup, technical setup and setup planning.

-Is the music mainly atmosphere, accompaniment, emotional highlight, show moment or party engine?
+Is the music mainly atmosphere, subtle backdrop, emotional highlight, show moment or party engine?

 Related pages